NozeIO/NozeIO.github.io/noze4node.md

   pipe it through `utf8` or `readlines` (e.g. `stdin | readlines`).
 - Noze.io overloads the pipe `|` operator (this is the only one), it is the same like the `.pipe()` method (which is also available).
+- In Noze.io you can directly pipe from sequences into streams, like:
+  `allFetchedRecords | record2html | response`

 ### Examples